n1kdo/BandSelector/src/band_selector/notes.md

 but menu change may update display and set timeout a timeout reset causes last message (stack or 2-deep?) to be shown.

-## Messages:
+## Display Messages:

+### Network

-Network:  display wifi net name and IP address.
+Display WiFi net name and IP address.

 ```
 12345678901234567890
   Free Public Wifi
     192.168.0.201
 ```

+### Radio

-Radio:  display radio name and Band and Antenna Name
+Display radio name and Band and Antenna Name

 ```
 12345678901234567890
   Elecraft K3 40M
   40 Meter Dipole
 ```

--- add + plus sign after antenna name if there is another antenna available -- up/down buttons select antenna only when this page is displayed
+* add + plus sign after antenna name if there is another antenna available...
+DONE
+  * up/down buttons select antenna only when this page is displayed

+### Activity

-Activity: other messages:
+* other messages:
+  * Network
-nw: "Connecting to WLAN..."
+     * "Connecting to WLAN..."
-r: "Unknown Rig No Power"
-nw:"setting hostname / ant-switch"
+     * "setting hostname / ant-switch"
-nw: "connecting to / fbi surveillance van" r.2: Unknown Antenna r.2: No Antenna Switch!
+     * "connecting to / fbi surveillance van"
+  * Radio
+    * "Unknown Rig No Power"
+    * / Unknown Antenna
+    * / "No Antenna Switch!" -- cannot reach antenna switch

-Menu:
+### Menu:

-can menu go away?
+* can menu go away?
 YES DONE
-right now there is an option for station or access point.
+* right now there is an option for station or access point.
 REMOVED.
--- disable config change of ap_mode.
+  * disable config change of ap_mode.
 DONE
--- when not in ap_mode, disable config ssid & password write
+  * when not in ap_mode, disable config ssid & password write
-    --- exactly how much to disable? hostname? dhcp? dns?
+    * exactly how much to disable? hostname? dhcp? dns?
--- use held button at powerup to set ap_mode -- must have access to hardware. hold down switch 1 at power up to select AP/setup mode.
+* use held button at powerup to set ap_mode -- must have access to hardware.
+  * hold down switch 1 at power up to select AP/setup mode.
 DONE.

+### Config

-make config into Config class and encapsulate functions?
+* make config into Config class and encapsulate functions?
 LATER